MongoEngine/mongoengine/docs/guide/querying.rst

 --------------
-On most fields, this syntax will look up documents where the field specified matches the given value exactly, but when the field refers to a :class:`~mongoengine.ListField`, a single item may be provided, in which case lists that contain that item will be matched::
+On most fields, this syntax will look up documents where the field specified matches the given value exactly, but when the field refers to a :class:`~mongoengine.fields.ListField`, a single item may be provided, in which case lists that contain that item will be matched::

     class Page(Document):